TianpeiLuke/nlp-pipeline/slipbox/pipeline_steps/README.md

 # Pipeline Steps Documentation

-This directory contains documentation for each step in the MODS_BSM pipeline.
+This directory contains documentation for each step in the MODS pipeline.
 Each markdown file provides a detailed description of a specific pipeline step, including its purpose, inputs, outputs, configuration parameters, and usage examples.

-> **New Feature**: These pipeline steps can now be used with the [Pipeline Builder Template](../pipeline_builder/README.md) system, which provides a declarative approach to defining pipeline structure and automatically handles the connections between steps.
+> **New Feature**: These pipeline steps can now be used with the [Pipeline Builder Template](../pipeline_builder/README.md) system, which provides a declarative approach to defining pipeline structure and automatically handles the connections between steps using specification-driven dependency resolution.

 ## Available Pipeline Steps